All of our webinars, reports, podcast episodes, and other educational resources are available to the public at no cost.

 Overdose Fatality Investigation Techniques: Lessons Learned from Project ECHO

-This webinar originally occurred on Thursday, October 7th, 2021 Duration: 1 hour State and territorial public health agencies rely on timely and accurate overdose mortality data to drive effective prevention initiatives.
+This webinar originally occurred on October 7, 2021 Duration: 1 hour Overview State and territorial public health agencies rely on timely and accurate overdose mortality data to drive effective prevention initiatives.
 As the number of overdose deaths in the United…

 Introduction to the Forensic Anthropology Database for Assessing Methods Accuracy